qholness/RemoveThosePeskyNumbers/README.md

 # RemoveThosePeskyNumbers
-Remove those pesky numbers on the front of your music files.
+Remove those pesky numbers and junk from front of your music files.

+Simple to use regex based replacement tool for editing music file titles.

+Usage:
+python ./src/EditFiles.py --head=~/path/to/music/ --config=~/path/to/config  --verbose --replace

+Toodles :)